Quantum-Classical Hybrid Computation of Electron Transfer in a Cryptochrome Protein via VQE-PDFT and Multiscale Modeling: Results

 To assess the computational accuracy of quantum hardware implementation, we examined single-point energy errors of the protein conformation (frame 2071) presented in Table \ref{tab:2071}.
 Our analysis employed ROUCCSD calculations as the reference standard, building upon our earlier validation that demonstrated excellent agreement between ROUCCSD and FCI results (Table \ref{tab:hea}).
-The quantum hardware calculations reveal systematic deviations from this ROUCCSD reference, as illustrated in Figure \ref{fig:err_analysis}A and \ref{fig:err_analysis}B, where all eight energy calculations exhibit consistent positive shifts.
+The quantum hardware calculations revealed systematic deviations from this ROUCCSD reference, as illustrated in Fig. \ref{fig:err_analysis} A and Fig. \ref{fig:err_analysis} B, where all eight energy calculations exhibit consistent positive shifts.

-This systematic bias indicates a non-random error source.
-The errors likely originate from correlated uncertainties in noisy matrix element measurements or from VQE-PDFT's systematic response to noisy RDMs, rather than from purely random quantum fluctuations.
+This systematic bias indicated a non-random error source.
+The errors likely originated from correlated uncertainties in noisy matrix element measurements or from VQE-PDFT's systematic response to noisy RDMs, rather than from purely random quantum fluctuations.

 Moreover, the systematic nature of these hardware errors is noteworthy for biological electron transfer applications.
 Unlike random noise that would propagate unpredictably and through energy difference calculations, systematic errors might enable partial cancellation when computing the energy differences that underlie Marcus theory parameters.
-This observation motivates examining how these correlated single-point energy errors influence the derived reorganization energy and driving force that determine electron transfer rates.
+This observation motivated examining how these correlated single-point energy errors influence the derived reorganization energy and driving force that determine electron transfer rates.